 "Who is the girl wearing nothing but a smile and a towel in the picture on the billboard in the field by the big old highway?" asks Del Reeves without pausing to take a breath.
 Reeves knows enough to slow down when he's passing the billboard, as she often causes drivers to crash.
 After passing the picture for days on end, Reeves finally stops and asks the painter who she is.
 It's not just a great truckin' song, but also a great song about lust.

 A haunting tune in which the singer is picked up by Big Joe and his rig the Phantom 309.
 Big Joe drives the hitchhiker through the night, then drops him off at a rest stop in the morning with some spare change to buy coffee.
 As he's getting his coffee, the singer is told that Big Joe died years before; he crashed while trying to avoid a school bus full of children.
 Haunting, yes.

 8. "Truck Driving Man," Terry Fell

 Coffee and a jukebox: two things that keep a truck driver going.
 Terry Fell originally released this track in 1954, heavy with harmonica and fast-paced.
 Buck Owens fills it out a bit, trades the harmonica for guitar, and drops the fourth verse.
-This was one of the original truck driving songs.
+This song was one of the original truck driving songs.

 7. "White Line Fever," Merle Haggard

-Haggard’s tragic tale of a truck driving man who sees his death approaching but can’t quit was inspired a movie by the same name.
-The song tells the tale of a working man who has never known anything but the lines on the highway, and though he no longer gets any satisfaction from driving, he doesn’t know how to quit it.
+Haggard's tragic tale of a truck driving man who sees his death approaching but can't quit was inspired by a movie of the same name.
+The song tells the tale of a working man who has never known anything but the lines on the highway, and though he no longer gets any satisfaction from driving, he doesn't know how to quit it.

 6. "Me & Bobby McGee," Roger Miller